top of page

 com

-Our Premier Solutions Are Built Around Your Business!
+Premier Solutions Built Around Your Business!

 7 Social Media Mistakes Small Businesses Make (And How to Fix Them)

-by: Michael M. Ralph | Business Consulting Social media can be one of the most powerful growth tools for small businesses—but only if it’s used correctly.
+by: Michael M. Ralph | Small Business Services Social media can be one of the most powerful growth tools for small businesses—but only if it’s used correctly.
 Too often, business owners invest time and energy into posting… and see little to no return.
 Not because social media doesn’t work—but because of a few common, avoidable mistakes.
 Let’s break down the 7 biggest ones—and how to fix them.
 1. Posting Without a Strategy The Mistake: Random posts with no clear goal.
-The Fix:
+The

 mike979706